Headache & Pain

 A primary care physician can screen people for complications such as heart disease, diabetes, and scoliosis, and can refer individuals to specialists such as cardiologists, physical therapists, and speech therapists to help deal with some of the other associated problems.

 The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge about the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.
-The NINDS is a component of the National Institutes of Health (NIH), the leading supporter of biomedical research in the world.
+NINDS is a component of the National Institutes of Health (NIH), the leading supporter of biomedical research in the world.

-The range of NIH-funded research on Friedreich ataxia (FA) includes determining what causes the gene mutation and how it functions, gaining a better understanding of frataxin, and investigating ways to override the genetic mutation and to develop treatments for the disease.
-In addition to the NINDS, several other Institutes and Centers of the NIH support research on Friedreich ataxia.
+The range of NIH-funded research on Friedreich ataxia includes determining what causes the gene mutation and how it functions, gaining a better understanding of frataxin, and investigating ways to override the genetic mutation and to develop treatments for the disease.
+In addition to NINDS, several other Institutes and Centers of the NIH support research on Friedreich ataxia.

 Researchers hope to define the mechanisms involved in the silencing of the FXN gene, which could reveal potential ways to restore normal gene function.
-One such project uses induced pluripotent stem cell (iPSC) lines that have been turned into (an action called derived) neuronal cells as a model system to study the mechanisms of FXN gene silencing. (iPSCs are a type of stem cell that can be derived from skin or blood cells and be activated to become other types of cells of the body.)
+One approach is to use induced pluripotent stem cell (iPSC) lines that have been turned into (an action called derived) neuronal cells as a model system to study the mechanisms of gene expression changes and FXN gene silencing. (iPSCs are a type of stem cell that can be derived from skin or blood cells and be activated to become other types of cells of the body.)

-Where can I go for more information?
+Where can I find more information on Friedreich ataxia?

-Friedreich Ataxia Research Alliance (FARA)
+Friedreich's Ataxia Research Alliance (FARA)

 Muscular Dystrophy Association